jonathansick/blog.jonathansick.ca/_posts/tumblr/2011-03-21-type-study-typographic-hierarchy.md

 - design
 - Typography
 ---
-Type study: Typographic hierarchyFrom Frank Chimero, an elegant introduction to how typography works.
+From Frank Chimero, an elegant introduction to how typography works.

 (via Instapaper)